samuelgfeller/slim-example-project/docs/cheatsheet.md

 To access them via Javascript we can make an Ajax request that loads in the background while the page loads.
-This obviously adds a delay for the availability of the translated words so this method should only be used with "secondary" things that are not visible on the page on load.
+This obviously adds a delay for the availability of the translated words so this method should only be used with "secondary" things that are not visible on the page load.
 It works for things like modal boxes that are displayed only after a user action is being made.
 There is most probably enough time for the Ajax request to be done loading before the content is needed.